-Yesterday, in the 2nd inning of the 2nd game of a double header, Ichiro Suzuki's RBI single was his 200th hit of the year, making him the first person in modern baseball history to have 200 hits for 9 consecutive years.
+Yesterday, in the 2nd inning of the 2nd game of a double header, the Mariners' Ichiro Suzuki's RBI single was his 200th hit of the year, making him the first person in modern baseball history to have 200 hits for 9 consecutive years.
 What makes it even more amazing is that he's had at least 200 hits EVERY year that he's played in the majors.
 To put 200 hits in a season in perspective, here are some facts:

 - Since 1901, there have been 470 two hundred hit seasons.
 That comes out to just over 4 players per year with 200 hits.